subbu-2005/wedding_management/README.md

 │   ├── package-lock.json
 │   ├── package.json
 │   └── vite.config.js

 Installation and Setup
 To set up EazyWed locally, follow these steps:
 Prerequisites

-Node.js (version 14.x or higher recommended)
+Node.js: Version 14.x or higher recommended.
-MongoDB (locally installed or a cloud instance like MongoDB Atlas) Git (for cloning the repository)
+MongoDB: Locally installed or a cloud instance like MongoDB Atlas.
+Git: For cloning the repository.

 Cloning the Repository
 Clone the EazyWed repository from GitHub: